open-switch/opx-snmp/README.md

 1. Compile your standard or proprietary MIB using the compiler provided by PySNMP mibdump.py.
-This generates an xyz-mib.py file, which is a pythonized form of the MIB that the PySNMP engine can understand.
+This generates an xyz-mib.py file, which is a Python-ized form of the MIB that the PySNMP engine can understand.

-2. Place the generated xyz-mib.py file in the location known to PySNMP (in the /usr/lib/python2.7/dist-packages/opx-snmp directory).
+2. Place the generated xyz-mib.py file in a location known to PySNMP (in the /usr/lib/python2.7/dist-packages/opx-snmp directory).

 3. Replace all references to MibTableColumn with CustomMibTableColumn in the generated xyz-mib.py file.
-Use the IF-MIB.py file in the same directory as an example.
+Use the IF-MIB.py file in the same directory as the example.
 This step ensures that when a get or getnext request is received, it is redirected to your custom function, so that you can call the appropriate handler routine.